greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/admin_note_1_1.md

 ---
 title: Use of Admin Notes
 category: GitLab.com
 subcategory: Accounts
-description: "Workflow for when and how to add admin notes to a GitLab.com account"
+description: Workflow for when and how to add admin notes to a GitLab.com account
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/admin_note_1_1/
+linkTitle: Use of Admin Notes
+type: docs
 ---

 ### Overview